anskarl/LoMRF/doc/4_structure_learning.md

 weight values from (ground) clauses.
 Specifically, the sign of negative weights in clauses is inverted, as well as all disjunctions become conjunctions (due to de Morgan's law).
 For example, using the de Morgan's law, the weighted clause `-2 A(x) v B(x)` is equivalent to `-2 !(!A(x) ^ !B(x))`.
 In MLN this is also equivalent to `2 !A(x) ^ !B(x)`, which produces the following two unit clauses: `1 A(x)` and `1 B(x)`.

 * `-noNegatedUnit, --eliminate-negated-unit` **[Optional]** When it is enabled, unit clauses with negative literal become unit clauses with positive literal and inverted sign in their corresponding weight.

-## References

-* Tuyen N. Huynh and Raymond J. Mooney.
-(2011) Online Structure Learning for Markov Logic Networks (2011).
-In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2011), Vol. 2, pp. 81-96. ([link](http://www.cs.utexas.edu/users/ai-lab/?huynh:ecml11))

-* Michelioudakis E., Skarlatidis A., Paliouras G. and Artikis A. (2016) OSLa: Online Structure Learning using Background Knowledge Axiomatization.
-In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2016).